sparkleo-io/flutter_blue_background/README.md

 ```

 > **WARNING**:
-> * YOU MUST MAKE SURE ANY REQUIRED PERMISSIONS TO BE GRANTED BEFORE YOU START THE SERVICE
+> * BEFORE START OF THE SERVICE, BE SURE ALL REQUIRED PERMISSIONS ARE GRANTED.
 > * Utilize the permission_handler and location packages to obtain user permissions.
-If encountered with any difficulties, refer to the example folder for guidance.
+In case you encounter any difficulties, you can refer to the example folder for assistance.

 ### ⚠️ iOS:
  - The functionality is limited to working only when the iOS app is in a minimized state.
- - iOS stop when the user terminates the app.
-There is no such thing as for iOS.
+ - iOS stop service, when the user terminates the app.
+There is no such thing for iOS.

 ### Add permissions for iOS